Header Image 1

 What does the training year involve?

 You will have two school based placements which will run across the majority of the year.
 St Mary’s University placements run from September to December, and late January to June.
-The IOE placements run October -Jan and Feb-June.
+The IOE placements run from October -Jan and Feb-June.

 You will gain experience of KS3 and KS4 teaching in both placements, and have an opportunity to experience KS5 lessons in at least one of your placement schools.
 You will have a mentor supporting you throughout this experience and they will provide both formal and informal feedback in order to help you achieve the teaching standards.

-You will have a mentor supporting you throughout this experience and they will provide both formal and informal feedback in order to help you achieve the teaching standards.
+In addition to your teaching allocation, all trainees have additional periods of observation and support in lessons.
 There are weekly Professional Studies sessions which cover key elements of successful teaching practice as part of your school placement.
 These are planned using the Core Content Framework to ensure parity with the government expectations of ITT training and curriculum of your university providers.
-All trainees spend their first three/four weeks at university in September and then one day a week for the whole training year.
-This provides an opportunity to work closely with other SD and core PGCE trainees in your subject areas to develop key pedagogical understanding from a subject specific perspective.
+You will also be invited to take part in extracurricular activities, staff development activities and support a tutor group.

 Need to know more?